Can opening a savings account for a new baby help manage the vast costs of raising children in Australia?

 Once you’ve found an advisor who suits your needs, ask for an estimate of the fees they charge and what a session with them might cost.
 While you can’t put a price on your child’s future, you can put a price on financial advice if an equally qualified advisor is offering the same services for less.

 Consult MoneySmart’s article on choosing a financial advisor for more detailed information – this isn’t a decision that should be made lightly.
 Speaking to a financial planner or advisor can be a good way to map out a plan of where you are, where you want to be and how you can get there for your kids.

-You can open a savings account for your baby: either open a standard savings account or open a kid’s bank account in their name to potentially earn a higher interest rate (but be hit by higher tax rates on interest earnings over $416).
+You can open either a standard savings account or a kid’s bank account in their name to potentially earn a higher interest rate (but possibly be hit by higher tax rates on interest earnings).